-Signal-to-noise ratio (SNR) in magnetic resonance (MR)
+Signal to Noise Ratio (SNR) in Magnetic Resonance (MR)

-Nuclear MR spectroscopy and imaging are powerful tools for determining the molecular structure of chemical substances or for studying the anatomy of organisms.
+Nuclear MR spectroscopy and imaging are powerful tools for determining the molecular structure of chemical substances, or for studying the anatomy of organisms.
 For MR measurements, it is important to achieve a high SNR to obtain a high-resolution spectrum or a highly resolved image, which also leads to a reduction in the overall measurement time.
-The relationship between the SNR and the magnetic field produced by the coil was derived by Hoult and Richards (1976) and can be reduced to where $B_1$ (in T) is the radiofrequency magnetic field produced by the coil in a direction normal to the polarizing field $B_0$ , V (in m) is the sample volume, I (in A) is the current flowing through the coil, and R (in ohms) is its AC resistance.
+The relationship between the SNR and the magnetic field produced by the coil was derived by Hoult et al. (1976) and can be reduced to where B_1 (in T) is the radiofrequency magnetic field produced by the coil in a direction normal to the polarising field B_0 , V (in m^3) is the sample volume, I (in A) is the current flowing through the coil, and R (in ohms) is its AC resistance.
+From the SNR equation (Equation 1) it can be deduced that for a given magnitude of B_1 , and a constant I flowing through the coil, the SNR depends directly on the sample volume; therefore, for a smaller volume of the sample, the SNR degrades significantly.
+To improve the SNR, it is important to improve the filling factor of the coil, which is the geometrical relation between the sample

+15

-$$SNR \propto \frac{VB_1}{I\sqrt{R}},\tag{1}$$
+$$SNR \propto \frac{VB_1}{I\sqrt{R}}$$

+, (1)